 We found that ProteinCartography clustering separates actin proteins into subfamilies as expected, but we were also able to generate a list of novel observations and hypotheses about how these actin proteins are related structurally and perhaps functionally.
-We decided to follow up on one observation, that secondary actins from fungal proteins sort into a unique subfamily based on structure, in a pilot that you can read about in a future pub.
+We decided to follow up on one observation, that secondary actins from fungi sort into a unique subfamily based on structure [1].
 We don't plan to follow up on the remaining hypotheses listed here and there may still be more insights hiding within the data.
 Therefore, if you find a hypothesis or piece of data particularly interesting or compelling, we encourage you to dig deeper.